Why I Use Lightroom for Editing Wedding Images

 The Adobe team continues to improve AI masking.
 The original Select Subject mask creation command, which usually does a great job at selecting the primary subject(s) in the photo, whether one person or multiple, has been supplemented with the addition of being able to select individual people.
 When you open the Masking tool, Lightroom Classic will detect as many of the people in the image as it can see, and give you the option of just selecting certain individuals (one or multiple).
 But wait, that's not all!
 Once you select a person, you also have the option of drilling down to even more levels of detail if you'd like, for instance only selecting that person's hair, eyes, teeth, face skin, body skin, etc. Want to apply an adjustment only to their lips?
 Or specifically to the eye sclera (the white portion of the eyes)?
 Or just their eyebrows?
 You can do that.

-Of course, going into that much specificity for normal wedding images may not be practical or necessary, but it's still nice to have these options when needed.
+Of course, drilling down into that level of extreme specificity for normal wedding images may not be practical or necessary, but it's still nice to have these options when needed.

 For instance, here’s a real-world example of how Adobe’s AI masking would have saved me some time when editing a wedding from 2021.
 The bridesmaids wore dresses that were different in style but were all light grayish color with just a hint of lavender.
 However, one dress in particular was apparently made with a different type of fabric that responded to light differently than the others..
 Although it fairly closely matched the color of the other dresses when photographed in daylight, when photographed with flash (with an umbrella during the group shots, and bounced during the reception), the color was dramatically different (darker and greener).